PreRix/Data-Science-Project---Group-16/README.md

 ### Open-Meteo Air Quality Data:
 We choose to use Open-Meteo as well for our Air Quality data collection by using the Open-meteo Air Quality API to retrive data for corresponding variables.
 A list of the variables we requested from the API can be found [here](data/AirQuality/air_quality_variables_selection.csv) with an explaination on why we decided that way.
+We set up the API and requested hourly data for the selected variables.
+As we did for the weather data, we retived the data by the coordinates of the BASt counting stations.
+A .csv-file containing all data was created then.
+[This code](Code/API-requests/openmeteo_airquality_API.ipynb) was used to make the API requestes and collect the data.

 -----